wskidmore/vf/README.md

     }
 `````

-3. Modes available:
+### modes: [array of strings]

 word: Displays the word to the user and they must select the correct definition out of a list of four.

 def: Displays the definition to the user and they must select the correct word out of a list of four.

-    More modes to come
+####More modes to come

+### list: [array of objects]

-4. List is an array of word objects.
+List is an array of word objects.
 A word object has two keys, word and def.